Quaerens spray foam insulation support logo

 If spray foam was sold without clear warnings about mortgage, survey, resale or roof risks, it may be worth reviewing how the product was explained.

-Spray foam insulation affecting mortgage or survey
+Roof spray foam insulation affecting mortgage or survey concerns

 Mortgage, Sale & Survey Problems